 The NIEM MPD defines a business rule as an artifact used to document constraints beyond the capability of NIEM and XML Schema; it may be used to validate or verify that such constraints are satisfied.

-As an alternative to constraint schemas, NIEM also allows other methods that do not use XML Schema, such as [ISO-Schematron] or other language methods.
+As an alternative to constraint schemas, NIEM also allows other methods that do not use XML Schema, such as Schematron or other language methods.
 However there are currently no normative rules for how these techniques should be employed in NIEM IEPDs or EIEMs.
 BIECs in particular may have additional business rules in constraint schemas.

 Representation